Business Administration (MBA)

 Get started on your Journey

-The Master of Business Administration (MBA) is available with concentrations in Health Care Management and Management.
+The Master of Business Administration (MBA) is available with concentrations in Business Analytics, Financial Analysis, Health Care Management and Management.
 The program is designed to meet the needs of practicing executives in for-profit and nonprofit settings and focuses on sharpening skills in decision-making and problem-solving behavior for professional administrators.

 The MBA is a 36-credit hour program.
 Classes meet every other weekend, eight times per term.
 The weekend format enables successful managers to continue to grow professionally without interruption in their careers, thus enhancing their competitive positioning in an increasingly sophisticated economic environment.
 The program's instructional design integrates scientific and technological advances with proven principles of management.